Come Along Now

 "Come Along Now" is a song by Greek singer Despina Vandi released by Heaven Music in 2004.
-In the spring of 2004, Phoebus teamed up with Coca-Cola to compose the tune that will accompany all of Coca-Cola’s activities in its Olympic sponsorship agreement.
+In the spring of 2004, Phoebus teamed up with Coca-Cola to compose the tune that would accompany all of Coca-Cola’s activities in its Olympic sponsorship agreement.
 Phoebus composed the song "Come Along Now" with Despina Vandi singing it, and the tune was heard all around the world in Coca-Cola's ads.

 Music video

 The music video for "Come Along Now" was once again directed by Kostas Kapetanidis.
 It features Vandi in three different scenes: posing in a photoshoot, lying down, and caught in a rope animal trap.
 The other scene in the video is of people dancing in a club, with frequent advertisements for Coca-Cola.
 Phoebus makes a cameo appearance in the video overseeing Vandi's photoshoot.